ckmahoney/raudio/README.md

 ## Music

-Some code herein writes to an `audio/music` directory.
-This is intended to be creative, original music!
+Some code writes audio files to the `audio/music` directory.
+This is for original (new) music!

-An example of how this can be used in the `Real World`, Here's 4 hours of music synthesized with `raudio` circa May 2024
+As an example application for this synthesizer, here is a video with four hours of music rendered in a "Baroque" style.

 https://www.youtube.com/watch?v=mFipUHqXrw0